zkemail/zk-email-verify/README.md

 For production, make sure to set a beacon in .env.

-Note that this leaks the number of characters in the username of someone who sent you an email, iff the first field in the email serialization format is from (effectively irrelevant).
+Note that this leaks the number of characters in the username of someone who sent you an email, if the first field in the email serialization format is from (effectively irrelevant).

 ### Testing